 For example, a college can facilitate speech training sessions with a professional if a student has a speech impediment due to a medical condition.
 Not only does this make a student feel as if they are essential and valued, but this service also encourages self-confidence, which can carry over into their academic and social lives.

 Group sessions with fellow students with medical needs on campus can help to facilitate companionship.
 These group sessions can be headed by a staff member who can take up their concerns and experiences.
 Students can discuss campus matters that positively and negatively affect them, suggestions they may have for leadership, and experiences as a student in terms of the conditions they live with.
-This will help students feel heard and that colleges can become aware of how accommodating they can become.
+This will help students feel heard, and colleges can become aware of how accommodating they can become.

 Campus life is full of social events.
 However, some students may not experience these events the same way as non-disabled and neurotypical ones.
 Organizing social events specifically designed to accommodate disabled and neurodiverse students is one way for an institution to become more accommodating and accessible.

 These can be in the form of picnics, outings, or any social event suggested by the students during a group session.
 The social aspect of campus life is vital to ensure all-around wellness and balance.
 It’s, therefore, crucial to mindfully accommodate students with medical needs in such events.

 Students who experience visual, processing, or auditory impairment should be allocated additional time during tests and examinations.
 These settings are naturally stressful for students who don’t have these conditions.
 This means it’s only more challenging for students who can’t write the examinations at the pace required to complete them in time.

 Students should be able to request additional time permission so that teachers become aware of this dynamic.
 A suitable environment should be facilitated for these students to concentrate during that period.
 For instance, additional time is distracting while other students remain behind and start conversations.